 Timothy Raymond Yount of Potosi, Missouri passed away on Monday, June 3, 2019 having reached sixty-three years of age.
 Tim was born on July 10, 1955 in St. Louis, Missouri, a son to the late Ray O. Yount and the late Lena L. (Evans) Yount.
 On May 27, 1978, Tim was united in marriage to Victoria Eye and four children were born unto this union.

-To send flowers in memory of Timothy Raymond Yount, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Timothy Raymond Yount, please visit our Heartfelt Sympathies Store.

 In addition to his parents, Tim is preceded in death by his son, Seth Elijah Yount; sister, Paula Eye; special cousins: Jim Yount, Gary Yount and Mike Yount; and many other dear relatives.